 B2B2G / B2G

 We have worked with many organizations that sell to government or partner actively with government.
-Relevant work: Synopsys Software Integrity, Visa, Clinton Foundation, Linux Foundation Energy, Remix, U.S. Digital Response
+Relevant work: Synopsys Software Integrity, Clinton Foundation, Linux Foundation Energy, Remix, U.S. Digital Response

 Our perspective: The public sector is complicated and determines the rules of play for the private sector.
 All ambitious organizations must attend to the public sector to maximize their impact and longevity.